 Step 5: For personas you actually need, encode them in rules

 Want a “skeptical reviewer” persona?
-Encode as:
+Encode the behavior:

 Review rules: